Winning An Award: Your Complete Guide To A Successful Entry

 What is the award deadline?

-This next piece of information is crucial – what is the deadline for entering?!
-Miss this date and you will have wasted a lot of time writing award entry forms.
+This next piece of information is crucial – what is the deadline for entering!
+Miss this date and you will have wasted a lot of time for writing your entry form.
 Knowing what timescale you’re working too will also help you to plan out when and how you need to pull everything together.

 Top tip – Don’t leave it until the last minute!
-Pulling together your entry always take longer than you think.
+Pulling together your entry submission always takes longer than you think.

 What are the judging criteria?

 The judging criteria are basically the rules you have to meet before you can enter an award.
-If you fail to meet these requirements, there’s a strong possibility your entry will be refused.
-That said, the judging criteria will vary for each scheme, some awards are only open to members while others require projects or campaigns to have been completed within a certain time frame.
-They will also include details on what you should include within the entry.
-For example, you may need photos or performance data.
+Fail to meet these requirements and there’s a strong possibility your entry will be refused.
+The judging process will vary for each scheme, some awards are only open to members while others require projects or campaigns completed within a certain time frame.
+They will also include details on what you should include within the entry, for example, you may need photos, examples of customer experience or performance data.

 What are the award categories?

-You know when the awards are, but now comes the next step: Are there any categories that will suit your product or service?
-This is the time to take your list and note down which ones are relevant.
+You know when the awards are but are there any categories that will suit your product or service?
+Time to take your list and note down which ones are relevant.
 Finally, go back to the award criteria.
-Does it allow you to enter the same product or campaign into multiple categories or does it restrict you to one?
+Does it allow you to enter the same product or campaign into multiple categories or does it restrict you to one.
 If that’s the case, then choose the category in which your product or campaign shines strongest.

 Top tip – Take a careful look at each category.
-In addition to the the judging criteria, each individual category could also include its own guidance on what the judges are expecting from the entry.
-Take a careful look at this, it will help you decide which ones work best for you.
+Apart from the criteria, each individual category could also include its own guidance on what the judging panels are expecting from the entry.
+Take a careful look at this, it will give you an idea of the judging process and help you decide which ones work best for you.

 What makes a good award entry?

 All award-winning entries – whether it’s a campaign or a project – need a hook.
-Of course, we get it, you’re excited about your project or campaign, and all year you’ve worked hard on it, but remember, that doesn’t necessarily make it award-winning.
-What makes this project stand out?
-Is it, for example, the journey of the campaign or project?
-Or perhaps, has it delivered mind-blowing figures?
-Maybe there’s an interesting story to tell about the campaign or project’s process?
-Finally, if it’s a construction project, does it look outstanding?
+We get it, you’re excited about your project or campaign and all year you’ve worked hard on it but that doesn’t necessarily make it award-winning.
+Your writing style should look at what makes this project stand out?
+Is it the journey of the campaign or project?
+Has it delivered mind-blowing figures?
+Is there an interesting story to tell about the campaign or project’s process?
+If it’s a construction project, does it look outstanding?
 Tick this box and it’ll go a long way towards making a good award entry.

 Tips for Writing Award Submissions

 You know what awards you want to enter; you’ve chosen your categories and are ready to write the entry.
-Stop again!
-Before you dive in, take a look at our top tips for writing a killer award submission.
+Stop!
+Before you dive in, take a look at our top tips for developing a writing style that delivers a killer award submission.

 Starting with a blank entry form can be daunting – how much information do you put in and what do you include?
-To begin with, check if there’s a word count for each question.
-In many cases, a lot of awards set a minimum or maximum number of words to include.
-By knowing this upfront, you’ll manage how much information you need to source.
+First, check if there’s a word count for each question.
+A lot of awards set a minimum or maximum number of words to include.
+Knowing what length of answer they require will help you manage how much information you need to source.

-Once you’ve got your strong opening paragraph down, it’s time to start turning those rough notes into great answers.
+Once you’ve got your strong opening, turn those rough notes into great answers.
 Don’t put pressure on yourself to get the first draft perfect.
 Start by taking your rough notes and cutting and pasting them underneath each question.

-An award entry isn’t worth the submission if you don’t have the data and information to back it up.
-So, how can you demonstrate your success in the project or campaign?
-For example, you might need performance data for social media channels, photos to demonstrate work in progress or perhaps technical details about the project process.
+An award entry isn’t worth the submission if you don’t have concrete data and information to back it up.
+Do you need to demonstrate your success in the project or campaign?
+For example, you might need performance evaluation data for social media content, photos to demonstrate work in progress or perhaps technical details about the project process.
 You could even look at including customer testimonials to support the success of your project or campaign.

 Common Award Submission Mistakes to Avoid